King George V School, Hong Kong: IGCSE

 In Years 10 and 11, all students follow a course leading to iGCSE (International General Certificate of Secondary Education) examinations in their chosen subjects.
 Some subjects are compulsory, but there is a choice to suit the aptitude and interest of students.
-All students are required to study the core subjects of English, Mathematics, Science (split into Biology, Chemistry and Physics as Single Award, Double Award and Triple Science), PE, and PSHE (Personal, Social and Health Education).
+All students are required to study the core subjects of English, Mathematics, Science (split into Biology, Chemistry and Physics as Single Award and Double Award), PE, and PSHE (Personal, Social and Health Education).
 Students must choose four further subjects by choosing one of the subjects from each of the boxes.
 Students cannot choose more than one Design & Technology subject, choose more than one European language, or study both Business and Economics.